analyticsgym/analytics_fundamentals/0_sql/8_sql_misc_notes.md

     -   Avoid assuming data output is correct because a query ran successfully.

-    -   Cross-check with manual calculations, other data sources, and know baseline/stable metrics.
+    -   Cross-check with manual calculations, other data sources, and known baseline/stable metrics.

 3.  **Test logic on sample datasets**

-    -   Validate logic on subset of data to catch issues early.
+    -   Validate logic on subset of data to catch issues early and increase iteration speed.

 4.  **Handle NULL values strategically**

     -   Consider NULL value behavior in calculations and filters.

-    -   Check for columns for NULL values: `COUNT(*) - COUNT(column_1) AS column_1_null_count`
+    -   Check for columns for NULL values: `COUNT(*) - COUNT(column_1) AS column_1_null_count`.

 5.  **Routinely monitor for unexpected values and dirty data**

-    -   Monitor for data quality erosion (queries initially passing QA can later be affected by source data issues or bugs).
+    -   Monitor for data quality erosion (i.e. a query initially passing QA can later be affected by source data changes or bugs).
     -   Consider writing a set of QA tests for critical outputs.

 6.  ***Avoid 'SELECT \*' outputs on large data***